-When Westminster was granted its Royal Charter by Elizabeth I in 1560 she mandated that the School “provide for 40 poor scholars”.
+When Westminster was granted its Royal Charter by Elizabeth I in 1560 she mandated that the school “provide for 40 poor scholars”.

 Over time this philanthropic ethos has evolved into a programme of bursary support that provides approximately £1.4m each year to pupils at both the Under School and Great School.
 This allows pupils of exceptional talent and promise to benefit from a high-quality education regardless of their background or financial position.
-Bursaries are awarded at 11+ entry onwards and continue, subject to conditions, until the boy leaves the Great School.